alexandair/entra-powershell-docs/docs/conceptual/create-assign-app-roles.md

 Application permissions in Microsoft Graph, also known as app roles, are assigned to service principals.
 These app roles enable the application to access data independently, without a signed-in user.
 This capability is particularly useful for implementing automation with Microsoft Entra PowerShell.

-In this article, you learn how to connect to Microsoft Entra PowerShell in the delegated context and assign application permissions to a service principal to support an automation scenario.

 ## Prerequisites

 To assign app roles to a service principal, you need: